 The Rhode Island House of Representatives has introduced a resolution to proclaim January 23, 2025, as "Maternal Health Awareness Day" in the state.
 This day aims to raise awareness about the critical importance of maternal health, emphasizing the theme "Know What's at Stake."
 The resolution highlights that maternal health encompasses the well-being of women during pregnancy, childbirth, and the postpartum period, which is vital for the health of families and communities.
 It notes that over 84% of maternal deaths in the U.S. are preventable, and while Rhode Island's severe maternal morbidity rates are lower than the national average, disparities still exist, particularly affecting Black women and those in underserved areas.

 The resolution outlines Rhode Island's commitment to improving maternal health through collaboration with various organizations and initiatives aimed at reducing maternal mortality and morbidity.
-It acknowledges ongoing challenges, such as access to healthcare and the prevalence of substance exposure among newborns.
-The state is actively working to enhance public awareness and understanding of maternal health issues, with the goal of promoting better health outcomes for all pregnant individuals.
-The resolution concludes by directing the Secretary of State to transmit a certified copy to the Rhode Island Medical Society, reinforcing the state's dedication to maternal health awareness.
+It acknowledges the ongoing challenges, such as access to healthcare and the prevalence of substance exposure among newborns.
+By designating January 23, 2025, as Maternal Health Awareness Day, the state seeks to enhance public understanding of maternal health issues and promote efforts to address disparities and improve outcomes for all pregnant individuals in Rhode Island.